Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 Displays the intersection points between two 2d curves.
 Curves must be only conic sections: 2d lines, circles, ellipses, hyperbolas, parabolas.
-Algorithm from IntAna2d_AnaIntersection is used.
+The algorithm from *IntAna2d_AnaIntersection* is used.

 **Example:**
 ~~~~~